babypandabear3/bpb_fps_controller/README.md

 - Body can be affected by external force such as Wind Tunnel
 - Sliding (Dishonored style, Run then Crouch to slide)
 - Wall Run and Wall Jump
+- Set Jump Limit to 2 or 3 to allow Double / Triple Jump
 ------------------------------------
 ## Customization
 There are several exported variables that can be changed to customize Player behavior.